We all love the Illuminated Heritage Trams! They’re a long standing tradition in Blackpool, guaranteed to make you smile!

-The HMS Blackpool Tram is based on the Royal Navy Frigate of the same name.
+The HMS Blackpool Frigate Tram is based on the Royal Navy Frigate of the same name.

 Fisherman’s Friend Trawler Tram

-This beautiful tram has been fully restored and returned to the tramway bedecked in thousands of glittering LED lights!
-Here it is lit up at night.
+The beautiful Fisherman’s Friend Trawler Tram has been fully restored and returned to the tramway, bedecked in thousands of glittering LED lights!
+It’s sponsored by the famous Fisherman’s Friend – the little lozenges are made up the coast in nearby Fleetwood.

 Western Train Tram